Tessian’s mission is to secure the human layer by empowering people to do their best work, without security getting in their way.

 The Rimasauskas scam stands as a lesson to all organizations.
 If two of the world’s biggest tech companies lost millions to BEC over a two-year period — it could happen to any business.

-You can also explore other examples of email attacks in these articles:
+Want to explore other examples of email attacks?
+Check out these articles: